snt-arg/iMarker_sensors/README.md

 - `setExposureTime`: the exposure time to set in milliseconds.
 - `getFrame`: triggers the camera to capture frames and returns them as a `numpy` array.
 - `closeLibrary`: closes an open object library.

+### III.
+RealSense Cameras

+For RealSense cameras, the required interfaces are USB 3.0 interfaces.
+Install the required libraries (OpenCV and PyRealSense) using the command `pip install opencv-python pyrealsense2`.
+The functions defined in `sensorRealSense.py` file contain:

+- `createPipeline`: creates a pipeline for the RealSense camera.
+- `startPipeline`: starts a pipeline for the RealSense camera.
+- `grabFrames`: grabs frames from camera.
+- `getColorFrame`: gets color frames from the RealSense camera.
+- `stopPipeline`: stops the pipeline and releases memory.

 ### Installation